senlin/so-clean-up-wp-seo/readme.txt

 = Where is the settings page? =

-For [v2.0.0](https://github.com/senlin/so-clean-up-wp-seo/milestones/version%202.0.0) we have planned a complete rewrite of the SO Clean Up Yoast SEO plugin which includes a Settings page to enable the user to clean up individual items, instead of the current blanket rule.
+For [v2.0.0](https://github.com/senlin/so-clean-up-wp-seo/milestones/version%202.0.0) we have planned a complete rewrite of the SO Hide SEO Bloat plugin which includes a Settings page to enable the user to clean up individual items, instead of the current blanket rule.

 For now however you can stop looking, there is none yet.
 Activate the plugin to clean up your WordPress dashboard.

-= Can I use SO Clean Up Yoast SEO on Multisite? =
+= Can I use SO Hide SEO Bloat on Multisite? =

 You can, but until further notice you need to activate the plugin on a per-site basis ([see this Github issue](https://github.com/senlin/so-clean-up-wp-seo/issues/4))

-= You have only five ratings/reviews; why should I install this plugin? =
+= You have only a handful ratings/reviews; why should I install this plugin? =

 Yes, you are correct and many people say that it is important for a plugin to have a good rating.
 Fortunately there are already quite a few people that have downloaded the plugin, installed it, activated it and keep it activated, as you can see from the Active Installs in the sidebar.
 There must be something good that the plugin does then, right?